xythobuz/xythobuz.github.io/input/projects/giessomat.md

 I tried to work-around that by using [Plastik70](http://www.kontaktchemie.com/koc/KOCproductdetail.csp?division=&product=PLASTIK%2070&ilang=en&plang=en) in liberal amounts with multiple coatings on the sensor, but even with that they show quite considerable drift over a couple of months.
 The data is good enough to see when I watered the plants, but it is difficult to determine a value where automatic watering should occur.
 Because of that, I have not yet added completely automated watering into the system.
-It still has to be started manually via the userinterface.
+It still has to be started manually via the user interface.

 But recently I got a different sensor from a colleague of mine, which is from another project called [Giesomat](https://www.ramser-elektro.at/shop/bausaetze-und-platinen/giesomat-kapazitiver-bodenfeuchtesensor-erdfeuchtesensor-mit-beschichtung/).
 The similar name was totally incidental, I only heard of it after naming my own project like this.